CASFRI/CASFRI/README.md

 2. Translation of in-db FRI to CAS
 3. Temporalization of CAS data

+Note that forest resource inventories converted and translated by this package are not provided with this project du to the numerous licensing agreements that have to be passed with the different production juridictions.

 # Version Releases

-The framework follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision).
+CASFRI follows the [Semantic Versioning 2.0.0](https://semver.org/) versioning scheme (major.minor.revision) adapted for a dataset.
 Increments in revision version numbers are for bug fixes.
-Increment in minor version numbers are for new features, changes to the helper functions (our API) and bug fixes, all not breaking backward compatibility with existing translation files.
-Increments in major version number are for changes breaking backward compatibility in the helper functions (meaning users have to make some changes in their translation tables).
+Increment in minor version numbers are for new features, new inventories, additions to the schema (new attributes) and bug fixes, all not breaking backward compatibility with previous CASFRI schemas.
+Increments in major version number are for schema changes breaking backward compatibility in existing code manipulating the data.

-The current version is 0.0.1-beta and is available for download at https://github.com/edwardsmarc/PostgreSQL-Table-Translation-Framework/releases/tag/v0.1-beta
+The current version is 5.0.1-beta and is available for download at https://github.com/edwardsmarc/CASFRI/releases/tag/v5.0.1-beta

 # Directory structure
 <pre>